kingsammalik/SamLocationAndGeocoding/README.md

 	  	}
 	  }

  Add the dependency

-	 compile 'com.github.kingsammalik:SamLocationAndGeocoding:1.1.0'
+	 	dependencies {
+	        implementation 'com.github.kingsammalik:SamLocationAndGeocoding:2.0'
+	}

 Then use it like this.

+	  SamLocationRequestService samLocationRequestService;

-            new SamLocationRequestService(MainActivity.this).executeService(new SamLocationRequestService.SamLocationListener() {
+            samLocationRequestService = new SamLocationRequestService(MainActivity.this, new SamLocationRequestService.SamLocationListener() {
                         @Override
                         public void onLocationUpdate(Location location, Address address) {
                             Toast.makeText(MainActivity.this,"mapped",Toast.LENGTH_SHORT).show();
                         }
-                    });
+                    },1000);

+ 	@Override
+    	protected void onActivityResult(int requestCode, int resultCode, Intent data) {
+        	super.onActivityResult(requestCode, resultCode, data);
+        	if (requestCode == 1000){
+            	samLocationRequestService.startLocationUpdates();
+        	}
+    	}

+Please do take special attention towards using the same request code in the activityresult which you supplied in the SamLocationRequest constructor.